hunt-genes/PPU-GenEpi/Day5/README.md

 ```
 #make a QQplot using an Rscript
 /mnt/c/Program\ Files/R/R-4.2.1/bin/x64/Rscript.exe QQplot.r --input LDL_METAL_META1.tbl --pvalue P-value --af Freq1 --prefix LDL_METAL_MultiStudy --break.top 120
+#if this doesn't work, open QQplot_manual.r in RStudio.
+Add in the file names and parameters to run it.
 ```
 The image file should exist in whatever the default directory your R is writing into, which should be your current working directory.
 You can find this with `pwd`.
 Open the file to inspect the QQ-plot.